HGVSnomenclature/VarNomen/_bg-material/numbering.md

 nucleotide numbering for a RNA reference sequencing follows that of the associated coding or non-coding DNA reference sequence; nucleotide r.123 relates to c.123 or n.123.

 *	in a non-coding RNA reference sequences nucleotide numbering is r.1, r.2, r.3, ..., etc. from the first to the last nucleotide of the reference sequence.
-Nucleotide numbers based on a genomic reference sequence **do not include** "+", "-", "*" or other prefixes.
 *	in a coding RNA reference sequences nucleotide numbering is based on the annotated protein isoform, the major translation product, following that of a coding DNA reference sequence [_see coding DNA reference sequence_](#DNAc).
-Nucleotide numbers based on a coding DNA reference sequence **may include** "+", "-", "*" or other prefixes.
 *	a coding RNA reference sequence does **not contain** intron sequences and can therefore **not be used** to describe variants affecting intron sequences [_see Reference Sequences_](/bg-material/refseq/#RNAr).
 Correct descriptions refer to a genomic reference sequence like LRG\_199t1:r.186\_187ins186+1\_186+4, NC\_000023.10(NM\_004006.2):r.186\_187ins186+1\_186+4 or NG\_012232.1(NM\_004006.2):r.186\_187ins186+1\_186+4.

 * * *